robin-raymond/zax.io/compiler-directives.md

 ValidType :: type {

-    // all of the functions and variables below are now obsoleted and
+    // all functions and variables below are now obsoleted and cannot be
-    // cannot be used beyond version 1.1 [[deprecate=always, error, max="1.1"]]
+    // referenced by an importer declaring version `1.1` or higher [[deprecate=always, error, max="1.1"]]

     mrT80sFunc : ()() = {